Devdaha

+Devdaha (Deva Daha, देवदह) is a municipality in Rupandehi District of Nepal, the ancient capital of Koliya Republic, located 7 km east of Lumbini and east of Butwal and shares a border with Nawalparasi district on the east side.
+It is identified as the maternal home of Queen Mayadevi, Prajapati Gautami and Princess Yasodhara.
+There are many places to visit in Devdaha.
+It is believed that Prince Siddhartha had spent some years of his childhood with his step-mother/aunt Prajapati Gautami in Devdaha.

 History

-Devdaha was a township of the Koliyan in what is now the Rupandehi District of Nepal.
-The Buddha stayed there during his tours and preached to the monks on various topics.
+Devdaha was a township of the Koliya in what is now the Rupandehi District of Nepal.
+The Gautama Buddha stayed there during his tours and preached to the monks on various topics.
 According to the Commentaries, it was the city of birth of the Buddha's mother (Mayadevi), and of Pajāpatī Gotamī and their companions (Koliyans), who married the Sākiyans of Kapilavatthu.

 Origin of the name

 In Sanskrit Language, Deva means god and Daha means a pond hence the literal meaning of Devadaha is "pond of the gods".
 It is believed that the gods and goddesses and saints bathed in this pond.
 Prince Siddartha himself is believed to have bathed in this holy pond during his visit here in Devadaha.
 Because it came into existence without human intervention, hence divine (Pali: sayañjāto vā so daho, tasmā pi Devadaho) and the water of this holy pond was supplied in the Koliya Palace.
 The ancient Koliya Kingdom and present Devdaha received its name Devdaha from this very holy pond.

 According to the Buddhist text Dulva (Rockhill, p.
 12), the city was founded by Shākyans from Kapilavastu, when they grew very numerous.
 The spot was pointed out by a deva, hence its name.